spree/deployment_service_puppet/README.md

 Spree Deployment Service - Puppet Configuration
 ===============================================

-These are the Puppet manifests used by Spree's Deployment Service, some aspects of the deployment service are integrated directly with spreecommerce.com and cannot be open sourced at this point.
+These are the Puppet modules used by Spree's Deployment Service, some aspects of the deployment service are integrated directly with spreecommerce.com and cannot be open sourced at this point.

 We encourage contributions and improvements.